 The Ohio ALB Cooperative eradication Program is composed of USDA APHIS, Ohio Department of Agriculture, Ohio Department of Natural Resources, Ohio State University Extension, USDA’s Agricultural Research Service and Forest Service.

-LINKS to other sites with ALB information:
+Other websites with ALB information:

 USDA ALB information site: www.AsianLonghornedBeetle.com

 OSU Clermont County Extension: https://clermont.osu.edu/

 PRESS RELEASE MAR 15,2018:

 BATAVIA AND STONELICK TOWNSHIPS DECLARED FREE OF ASIAN LONGHORNED BEETLE IN CLERMONT COUNTY